ingo/ingo.github.io/_recipes/chicken_in_milk.md

 ---
-title: Chicken in Milk
-original_title: Jamie Oliver’s Chicken in Milk Recipe
+author: Jamie Oliver
 category: Entrees
-description: A slightly odd but really fantastic combination that must be tried.
-The dish’s merits are, in fact, legion.
-The milk breaks apart in the acidity and heat to become a ropy and fascinating sauce, and the garlic goes soft and sweet within it, its fragrance filigreed with the cinnamon and sage.
+description: "A slightly odd but really fantastic combination that must be tried.\
+  \ The dish\u2019s merits are, in fact, legion.
+The milk breaks apart in the acidity\
+  \ and heat to become a ropy and fascinating sauce, and the garlic goes soft and\
+  \ sweet within it, its fragrance filigreed with the cinnamon and sage."
-image: 23mag-23eat-t_CA0-articleLarge.jpg
+image: chicken_in_milk.jpg
 image_attribution: Gentl and Hyers for The New York Times
+original_title: "Jamie Oliver\u2019s Chicken in Milk Recipe"
+source: https://www.nytimes.com/2017/04/20/magazine/the-secrets-of-jamie-olivers-chicken-in-milk.html
 time: 2 hours
-author: Jamie Oliver
-source: https://www.nytimes.com/2017/04/20/magazine/the-secrets-of-jamie-olivers-chicken-in-milk.html
+title: Chicken in Milk
 ---
 Jamie Oliver, the British chef and cooking star, once called this recipe, which is based on a classic Italian one for pork in milk, “a slightly odd but really fantastic combination that must be tried.”
 The dish’s merits are, in fact, legion.
 You sear a whole chicken in butter and a little oil, then dump out most of the fat and add cinnamon and garlic to the pot, along with a ton of lemon peel, sage leaves and a few cups of milk, then slide it into a hot oven to create one of the great dinners of all time.

 ### Ingredients